Also known as: Stones - cystine and Cystine stones

 About one in every 10,000 people have cystinuria.
 Cystine stones are most common in young adults under age 40.
 Less than 3% of urinary tract stones are cystine stones.

-Tests that may be done to detect stones and diagnose this condition include:
+Tests that may be done to detect these stones and diagnose the condition include:

-The goal of treatment is to relieve symptoms and prevent the development of more stones.
-A person with severe symptoms may need to be admitted to a hospital.
+The goal of treatment is to relieve symptoms and prevent more stones from forming.
+A person with severe symptoms may need to go into the hospital.

 In some cases, fluids may need to be given through a vein (by IV).

 Cystinuria is a chronic, lifelong condition.
 Stones commonly return.
-However, the condition rarely results in kidney failure, and it does not affect other organs.
+However, the condition rarely results in kidney failure.
+It does not affect other organs.

 Call your health care provider if you have symptoms of urinary tract stones.